Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Experiments

-We train PreActResNet-18 and WideResNet-28-10 on a single GPU using PyTorch for 400 epochs on training set with a minibatch size of 128.
+For the stage with intensive data augmentation, we train PreActResNet-18 and WideResNet-28-10 on a single GPU using PyTorch for 400 epochs on training set with a minibatch size of 128.
 For PreActResNet-18, the learning rate starts at 0.1 and is divided by 10 after 150, 275 epochs, and weight decay is set to be $10^{-4}$.
-For WideResNet-28-10, the learning rate starts at 0.2 and is divided by 5 after 120, 240, 320 epochs except using a Cosine learning rate decay~\cite{keskar2017improving} for AutoAugment, and weight decay is set to be $5\times10^{-4}$.
-Following the setting in~\citeauthor{zhang2017mixup}~\shortcite{zhang2017mixup} and~\citeauthor{Cubuk_2019_CVPR}~\shortcite{Cubuk_2019_CVPR}, we do not use dropout in the experiments of Mixup, Manifold Mixup, and Cutmix, and drop rate is set to be 0.3 in the experiments of AutoAugment for WideResNet-28-10.
-For Shake-Shake model, we follow the training procedure of~\citeauthor{gastaldi2017shake}~\shortcite{gastaldi2017shake} and~\citeauthor{Cubuk_2019_CVPR}~\shortcite{Cubuk_2019_CVPR} to train the model on 2 GPUs for 1800 epochs with a mini-batch size of 128.
-The learning rate starts at 0.01 and is annealed using a Cosine function without restart, and weight decay is set to be $10^{-3}$.
+For WideResNet-28-10, the learning rate starts at 0.1 and is divided by 5 after 120, 240, 320 epochs except for using a Cosine learning rate decay~\cite{loshchilov2016sgdr} for AutoAugment, and weight decay is set to be $5\times10^{-4}$.
+Following the settings in Zhang \etal~\cite{zhang2017mixup} and Cubuk \etal~\cite{Cubuk_2019_CVPR}, we set dropout rate to be 0.3 for WideResNet-28-10 with AutoAugment, and 0 in other experiments.
+For Shake-Shake model, we train the model on 2 GPUs for 1800 epochs with a mini-batch size of 128.
+The learning rate starts at 0.01 with Cosine decay, and weight decay is set to be $10^{-3}$.

 All intensive data augmentation methods are incorporated with standard data augmentation: random crops, horizontal flips with a probability of 50\%.
 For the coefficient $\lambda \sim \mathrm{Beta}(\gamma, \gamma)$ in Mixup and Manifold Mixup, $\gamma =1$.
-Following the paper~\cite{yun2019cutmix}, Cutmix is implemented with 50\% probability during training.
-For AutoAugment, we first apply the standard data augmentation methods, then apply the AutoAugment policy, then apply Cutout with $16\times16$ pixels~\cite{devries2017improved} following~\citeauthor{Cubuk_2019_CVPR}~\shortcite{Cubuk_2019_CVPR}.
-Note that we directly use the AutoAugment policies that are reported in the previous paper.
+Following the paper~\cite{yun2019cutmix}, Cutmix is implemented with a probability of 50\% during training.
+For AutoAugment, we first apply the standard data augmentation methods, then apply the AutoAugment policy, then apply Cutout with $16\times16$ pixels~\cite{devries2017improved} following Cubuk \etal~\cite{Cubuk_2019_CVPR}.
+Note that we directly use the AutoAugment policies reported in~\cite{Cubuk_2019_CVPR}.